Year 11 Drama Units 1 and 2

 Requirements

 This course is delivered online.
-You must have access to the internet and are required to attend weekly online lessons or rehearsals.
-You will need your own headset with a microphone and a computer with a webcam.
-You will need a camera (can be one on a phone) to record your practical work.
+You must have access to the internet and are required to attend weekly online lessons or rehearsals or production meetings.

 You will need: